 The elevated fingerboard feature alters the geometry of the instrument so that part of the neck extends under the fingerboard all the way up to the sound hole.
 This allows the player to comfortably reach difficult positions on the highest frets.
 The visual effect is quite subtle and for some players the difference in comfort is substantial.
 This design feature comes standard on all my guitars unless the customer specifies otherwise.

 The vast majority of my guitars feature a secondary sound hole in the upper bout of the instrument.
 This port consists of an ovoid opening in the bass-side upper bout with an optional cover to completely or partly close it when desired.
 The door uses rare-earth magnets to gently stay in place when in use.

 The presence of a bass-side sound port affects the sound both for the player and the audience.
 For the player, the guitar becomes much louder, larger and more brilliant.
 For the audience, a boost in higher overtones increases width, resonance and power.

-Rzepka guitars come standard with Gotoh Premium tuners featuring ebony knobs, matte brass plates, and black rollers.
+Rzepka guitars come standard with custom Gotoh Premium tuners featuring ebony knobs, matte brass plates, and black rollers.
 These tuners also feature roller bushings, ensuring perfectly smooth tuning action.
 For customers wishing to upgrade to a custom tuner, I also offer machines by Scheller, Rodgers, and Alessi.
 These tuners are all hand made and offer a wide range of plate designs and other stylistic choices.

 Rodgers Tuner with Sterling Sliver Plate & Ebony Grips on a 2016 Rzepka

 Rzepka guitars ship in a Humicase Protege case, a solid and attractive ply-constructed case offering good day-to-day protection in black exterior/dark blue interior.
-For players interested in a higher-end case suitable for airline baggage check or a lighter weight case, I offer upgrades from a number of suppliers, including Visesnut, Hoffee, Accord, Karura and Bam.
+For players interested in a higher-end case suitable for airline baggage check or a lighter weight case, I offer upgrades in ploycarbonate and carbon fiber made by Visesnut and Crossrock.
+If you prefer a specific case not listed here, I can always accommodate you.
 Please contact me for details.

 Prices & Ordering